LEADERSHIP AND STAFF

 After training as a Transitional Life Coach, Barbara Rose spent a decade supporting people going through change and worked with homeless youth and inner-city students.
 Barbara brings a compassionate perspective to Sabino Recovery, using a variety of modalities to help patients heal through therapy, lectures, and education.

-As a 30-year resident of Tucson, Barbara recognizes healing nature of the desert Southwest and believes strongly in the mission of Sabino Recovery.
+As a 30-year resident of Tucson, Barbara recognizes the healing nature of the desert Southwest and believes strongly in the mission of Sabino Recovery.

 Gerald Whitehawk, MA, BA (Hons)

 Gerald uses Esotherapy® to turn treatment into stable, lasting transformations.
 His therapy is centered on esoteric wisdom.
 He works individually and in groups, for issues ranging from trauma and chemical/sexual addictions to codependency, mood, and eating disorders.

 Previously, Gerald worked as a residential therapist at Sierra Tucson, where he provided individual and group therapy to patients with addictions, trauma, mood and thought disorders.
 Before that he worked as a Level 4 Registered Counselor (LPC equivalent) in Queensland, Australia.